 If you are using the WP Reset tool to reset your website, you can use the Snapshot function.
-To use this navigate to Tools -> WP Reset -> Snapshots.
+To use this snapshot function of WP Reset, navigate to Tools -> WP Reset -> Snapshots.
 Now click on Create Snapshot.

 Write the name of the snapshot and click on the ‘Create Snapshot’ button.

 Your database will be backed up.
-For your safety, you can download and save this snapshot file on your computer.
+You can download and save this snapshot file on your computer for your safety.
 Later on, you will be able to restore your database from this file.

 Now scroll down and find the Site Reset option.
 There you will find a blank field; type ‘reset’ in that field and click on the Reset Site button.
 Then a pop-up message will appear asking you for reset confirmation.
 Click on the ‘Reset WordPress’ button.